octo-technology/OpenTezos/docs/michelson/tutorial.md

 { instruction1 ; instruction2 ; ... ; instruction n}
 ```

-Let's describe the most basics instructions (PUSH, DROP, SWAP) manipulating the elements of the stack.
+Let's describe the most basics instructions (PUSH, DROP, SWAP) to manipulate the elements of the stack.

 The `PUSH` instruction adds an element at the top of the stack.
-The value and the type of element pushed must be specified.
+The value and the type of the element pushed must be specified.

-For example the instruction `PUSH nat 1` add an element `1` as natural integer on top of the stack.
+For example the instruction `PUSH nat 1` add an element `1` as a number or 'natural-integer' on top of the stack.
 The instruction `PUSH string "Hello"` adds an element "Hello" as a string on top of the stack.

 The `DROP` instruction removes the top element of the stack.